|

+The last time the Kookie Monster did its job was almost two years ago.
+It made the drive to the 2007 NSRA nationals like a champ.
+Once at the event the champ became a chump.
+Find out what happened there by clicking here.
+Several people worked very hard all weekend in a blistering heat wave and in the end it made the drive home.
 Knowing that the 454 had served for more miles than anyone should expect from a heavy-duty car hauler the decision was made to go for broke and swap in a new crate engine.
 Norm decided to bring the Monster to Razorback Rides for the upgrade.

-That’s Norm removing the tow strap.
-Didn’t know the Puke Truck was so powerful or that the Kookie Monster was so tired.
+Thats Norm removing the tow strap.
+Didnt know the Puke Truck was so powerful or that the Kookie Monster was so tired.

-There’s a lot of stuff in there, are you guys sure you know what you’re doing?
+Theres a lot of stuff in there, are you guys sure you know what youre doing?

 A visit to Wood Motors in Harrison was next on the agenda.
 A crate 502 intended for truck applications was selected as the new power plant.
 Jim Hilton took the order and also arranged for a few extras.
-Jim is a performance car builder and really knows Chevrolet parts, if you’re looking for factory components give him a call.
+Jim is a performance car builder and really knows Chevrolet parts, if youre looking for factory components give him a call.
 A set of head gaskets was added to the order.
 Head Gaskets?
 The folks at Razorback Rides suggested that this engine would benefit from a little porting.

 A few days later the engine arrived and the Puke Truck brought the new piece to Razorback Rides.
 The heads were taken off and it was easy to see why Norm was advised to have a little work done prior to the installation of his new engine.
 As delivered there were large steps where the port transitioned into the throat area.
 Another issue that Norm was told to expect was razor sharp edges in the chambers.
 These sharp edges can contribute to detonation issues.